highchair/artinruins-com/_property/sockanosset-boys-school.md

 By the summer of 2005, a city within a city will be fully developed along Sockanosset Cross Road and New London Avenue.
 The village will be the long-awaited Chapel View, the retail, office and residential complex envisioned by Cranston resident Alfred Carpionato and now under construction by Carpionato Properties on the site of the old Boys Training School.

 At a total cost of $65 million, the project will be one of the largest ever in Cranston.
 It is expected to generate more than $1 million per year in tax revenue for the city.
-And it is the result of the vision of one man – Carpionato, a developer who has lived in Cranson for many years and has seen this site and its dramatic stone buildings and has had a vision of what this could be, according to Kelly Coates, senior vice president of Carpionato properties.
+And it is the result of the vision of one man – Carpionato, a developer who has lived in Cranston for many years and has seen this site and its dramatic stone buildings and has had a vision of what this could be, according to Kelly Coates, senior vice president of Carpionato properties.

 To some, Chapel View may seem like a European city, with its eclectic mixture of apartments, shops, restaurants and offices, often in the same buildings.
 Residential units will be located above offices and shops in six buildings – three of them dormitories from the original late Victorian-era Training School and three new structures connecting the dormitories.
 There will be additional residential units above offices in other buildings.
 Those who live in the uppermost units on what is already one of the highest points in Cranston will have an unparalleled view of the cities of Providence, Cranston and Warwick.